-In 2017 the The Kalundborg Symbiosis from Denmark won the award.
+In 2018 The Kalundborg Symbiosis from Denmark won the award.

 The Kalundborg Symbiosis is the world's first industrial symbiosis and is made up by partnerships between the city of Kalundborg and eight industrial companies, both public and private.
 It has led to new ways of production with a more circular approach.
 Since 1972, waste from one actor becomes a resource for another, resulting in higher sustainability and business performance, growing over time.
 As one of the first industry parks to collaborate in this manner, scientist followed their process and introduced the term “industrial symbiosis”.